3MFConsortium/spec_slice/slice.md

  |

-A /<slicestack> element is referenced from the /<object> element and defines an object by a stack of slices instead of a mesh.
-The slices in the /<slicestack> element can then be stored in one or more separate files per sliced object using the sliceref element.
+A \<slicestack> element is referenced from the \<object> element and defines an object by a stack of slices instead of a mesh.
+The slices in the \<slicestack> element can then be stored in one or more separate files per sliced object using the sliceref element.

 The zbottom attribute in slicestack indicates where on the z axis that slices should start relative to the build platform.
 This allows the producer to align the bottom of a sliced part with the mesh vertices of a mesh representation in the same 3MF package.

-The /<sliceref> element is described in the following subsection, while the more complicated /<slice> element gets its own treatment in Chapter 3.
+The \<sliceref> element is described in the following subsection, while the more complicated \<slice> element gets its own treatment in Chapter 3.

 ### SliceRef

-Element **/<sliceref>**
+Element **\<sliceref>**

 | Diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_16a1b0b5aaa63fb8.png) |
 | --- | --- |